-Play therapy is a structured, theoretically based approach to therapy that builds on the normal communicative and learning processes of children.
-Therapists strategically use play therapy to help children express what is troubling them, when they do not have the verbal language to express their thoughts and feelings.
+Play therapy is a structured, theoretically based approach to expressive therapy that builds on the normal communicative and learning processes of children.
+Therapists strategically use play to help children express what is troubling them when they do not have the verbal language to express their thoughts and feelings.
 In play therapy, toys are like the child’s words, and play is the child’s language.

 The certificate program satisfies the instructional requirement of the Association for Play Therapy (APT) to become a Registered Play Therapist (RPT), as well as a Registered Play Therapist Supervisor (RPT-S).
 UC San Diego Extension is approved by the APT to offer continuing education specific to play therapy (provider no. 98-046).
 Details about requirements and applications for the designations may be obtained from the Association for Play Therapy.

 Before enrolling, please request additional information: firstname.lastname@example.org or (858) 534-9262.

 |Course Title||Course Number||Units||FA||WI||SP||SU|